-The scope of accreditation includes the Master's degree or its equivalent credential level, the Doctor's degree-Research/Scholarship, and includes the branch location at 8000 Utopia Parkway, Jamaica, NY 11439.
+The scope of accreditation includes the Master's degree or its equivalent credential level and the Doctor's degree-Research/Scholarship.

 APPROVED INSTITUTION

 New Brunswick Theological Seminary has been approved by New Jersey to participate in the National Council for State Authorization Reciprocity Agreements.
 NC-SARA is a voluntary, regional approach to state oversight of postsecondary distance education.